 I went out with Picos de Aventura, who were amazing.
-The customer service was great and the two guides on board were patient, professional and super passionate about their work and the wellbeing of the marine life.
+The customer service was great and the two guides on board were patient, professional, and super passionate about their work and the wellbeing for marine life.

 Picos de Aventura offer diving trips, whale watching, and swimming with dolphins and gear hire.
 I love my whales but this time I wanted to see the action underwater so opted for the swimming trip.
 For more information and to book a tour, visit Viator.

 The Azores attracts many species of cetaceans which makes heading out in the ocean a must-do activity.
 If you can, plan your trip between April and June for the best whale watching.
 For dolphins, I saw plenty of them in September.
 They were also still running whale watching trips.